-Herts Carpet Cleaning are a professional carpet cleaning company based in St Albans
+Herts Carpet Cleaning are a Hertfordshire based carpet cleaning company

 We cover the whole of Hertfordshire and North London, including St Albans, Harpenden, Hemel Hempstead, Hatfield, Radlett, Stevenage, Enfield, Watford and many other places.

 Steam cleaning is the most effective method of cleaning and maintaining your carpets.
 We use the hot water extraction method, which flushes the dirt and pollutants from the carpet fibres.

 Replacing carpets after accidents, spills and pets can be very expensive.
 At Herts Carpet Cleaning, we offer a reliable professional carpet cleaning service at affordable prices saving you money having to replace your carpets.

 We help your carpets look like new at amazing prices.
 Regular carpet cleaning and maintenance can more than double the life of a carpet.